During the 2017-2018 academic year, the opportunities to apply will be:

 If you have any questions about the application process, please email us at email@example.com.

-All applications are reviewed by two Public Health faculty members on the Undergraduate Management Committee.
+Our admissions process consists of a holistic review by multiple committee members.
 Admissions results will be sent via email once all applications are reviewed.
 This process may take up to six weeks.
 Please do not email the department to inquire about your application decision status.
 Every applicant will receive a final application decision.
 All admissions decisions are FINAL and may not be appealed.

 - UC Berkeley Student ID number

 - You must submit a single PDF file with your application that contains the following supporting materials: